ImDevi/Basque-Icelandic-Pidgin-Translator/README.md

 **Background image credits**
 -----------------------------------------------------------------------------------------------
-The image used for the background was taken from: https://www.historymuseum.ca/virtual-museum-of-new-france/economic-activities/basque-whalers/.
+The image used for the background was taken from: https://i.redd.it/crhbqjisg7id1.png and was created by u/navarretedf, who allowed me to use it.
-- The site is intended to feature this (https://i.redd.it/crhbqjisg7id1.png) image as the background, however I'm still awaiting permission from the author.

 **Translation sources**
 -----------------------------------------------------------------------------------------------